minio/minio-dotnet/README.md

 This document assumes that you have a working VisualStudio development environment.

 ## Minimum Requirements

-- .NET 4.5 or higher
+  .NET 4.5 or higher
-- Visual Studio 10 or higher
+  Visual Studio 2015

 ## Install from NuGet